ibireme/yyjson/doc/API.md

 ## API for string
 The library supports strings with or without null-terminator ('\0').<br/>
-When you need to use a string without null terminator, or you know the length of the string explicitly, you can use the function that ends with `n`, for example:
+When you need to use a string without a null-terminator or when you explicitly know the length of the string, you can use the function that ends with `n`, for example:
 ```c
 // null-terminator is required
 bool yyjson_equals_str(yyjson_val *val, const char *str);